Graduate Fellowships and Faculty Grants.

 Awards of up to $7000 will be made to students working on a dissertation or comparable research project with a substantial cross-cultural or comparative dimension, preferably one concerning Japan or other Asian country and North America.
 Applications should discuss how the proposal meets the requirements of the award to continue in the spirit of Prof. Wagatsuma's work.

 Graduate student applicants must be current UCLA students in good standing with a minimum GPA of 3.0.
-Each application must be accompanied by a proposal of 2-3 pages in length, an unofficial UCLA transcript, and two letters of recommendation.
+Each application must be accompanied by a proposal of 2-3 pages in length, an unofficial UCLA transcript, and one letter of recommendation.

 Proposal (2-3 pages)

 Unofficial UCLA transcript (scanned)

 Click here for the online application (graduate fellowships)